 The most important ingredient to effective law enforcement today is communication between the members of the community and the officers hired to serve them.
 The Police Department encourages residents and businesses to become acquainted with officers of the department and seek their support to enhance the quality of life enjoyed by Mason residents.

 In partnership with the community, policing with honor, integrity, and compassion.
 In this mission, we hold as our core values: integrity, honor, compassion, community partnership, dedication, and honesty.

 Description of Services

 Two officers assigned to patrol also function as part of two canine teams maintained by the department.
 The officers and their canines track lost or missing persons, track suspects, search for narcotics, and perform building searches.
-In addition, the teams also provide public demonstrations about the duties and capabilities of the dogs.
+A bomb-sniffing dog has recently been added to the K-9 team, further increasing their capabilities.
+The teams also provide public demonstrations, showcasing the capabilities of the dogs.

 The investigations unit is composed of one sergeant and three officers assigned as detectives.
 Their primary function is to assist with preliminary investigations of serious criminal offenses and to conduct follow-up investigations as required.
 In addition, they conduct background investigations on new employees and provide basic forensic services to the department.
 At least one detective is on call 24 hours a day.

-The traffic unit is composed of three officers whose primary function is to conduct traffic enforcement activities, respond to and investigate traffic crashes, and address specific areas of traffic concerns.
+The traffic unit is composed of one sergeant and three officers whose primary function is to conduct traffic enforcement activities, respond to and investigate traffic crashes, and address specific areas of traffic concerns.